criteo/cassandra_exporter/README.md

    1. Metric `b` will be scraped every hour
    1. Remaining metrics will be scrapped every 50s, here only `c`

-Once started the prometheus endpoint will be available at `localhost:listenPort/` or `localhost:listenPort/metrics` and metrics format will lookalike this one below
+Once started the prometheus endpoint will be available at `localhost:listenPort/` or `localhost:listenPort/metrics` and metrics format will look like the one below

 > cassandra_stats{name="org:apache:cassandra:metrics:table:biggraphite:datapoints_5760p_3600s_aggr:writelatency:50thpercentile",} 35.425000000000004